-So you are looking for the best hostels in Ibiza?
+Backpacking Ibiza?
+So you are looking for the best Ibiza town hostels?
 You got it!
 I guess you are planning a friends or solo trip to this party island in Spain, which by the way has not only famous clubs but also stunning beaches.

-If you only want to relax on the beach but do not have any interest in party, I would recommend you to visit the island off season.
+If you only want to relax on the beach but do not have any interest in party, I would recommend you to visit Ibiza off season.
 Another option is considering a neighboring island, like Mallorca or Formentera.
+Here is a full guide to the best hostels in Mallorca.

 Anyways, let’s talk about the best hostels in Ibiza.